 I take this opportunity to express my sincere appreciation to my fellow Board members for their guidance, counsel and dedication.
-I wish to express my sincere appreciation to Mr Tom Yee Lat Shing and Mr Yeo Wee Kiong for their many contributions as valued members of the Board since 1991 and I wish them all the best in their future endeavors.

 On behalf of the Board of Directors, I would like to thank our shareholders, customers, suppliers and business associates for their continued support and our dedicated staffs for their hard work and commitment.